pulumi/kube2pulumi/README.md

 $ pulumi plugin install resource kubernetes v2.4.2
 ```

-Now, navigate to the same directory as the the yaml you'd like to
+Now, navigate to the same directory as the the YAML you'd like to
 convert and create a new Pulumi stack in your favorite language:

 ```console